Show your employees a spook-tacular time with these 31+ Virtual Halloween Party ideas for work!

 Many magicians will engage your party guests directly.
 For instance, they might ask for a volunteer to unmute themselves and choose a card or try their hand at a challenge.
 This helps shine a spotlight on your team as well as the entertainer.

-Find a local magician using The Magician Directory, a worldwide database of magicians.
+Find a local magician using Magician Profiles, a U.S. database of magicians.
 Or, search Google for magicians and agencies that specialize in virtual entertainment.

 28. Plan a Country-Themed “Y’alloween” Party!

 Mix up your Halloween party with a fun, country-inspired theme!
 This creative idea blends spooky fall fun with farm-fresh activities, music, and more.

 To start, have everyone come dressed as their favorite country music star.
 For instance, you might tease your hair to the sky and throw on some rhinestones and a pink outfit for a Dolly Parton-inspired look.
 Or, throw on a red bandana and braid your hair for an easy Willie Nelson costume.

 Create a shared playlist to enjoy together, and choose a fall farm video call background to set the mood.
 Then, prepare a country-inspired Halloween treat together, like peanut brittle.
 Or, order a fun nostalgic treat like Cow Tales or [full] Moon Pies!

 29. Get Into the Theme with a Halloween Video Call Background